vatpac-technology/sops/docs/aerodromes/classd/Moorabbin.md

 ### Departures

-Day VFR helicopter departures must remain at `A007`.
-Helicopters must nominate a aiming point or HLS on first contact with MB SMC.
+Day VFR helicopter departures must remain at or below `A007`.
+Helicopters must nominate a aiming point, eastern grass, western triangle or HLS on first contact with MB ADC.

 1. **Aiming Points**:
    - Direct helicopters departing from the **Southern Aiming Point** to hold short of **TWY A**.